About the University

 All Your Needs on One Campus

 You can organise most of your day-to-day needs without leaving the campus.
-There is a bank, a pharmacy, and a general shop where you can buy groceries, newspapers, stationery and even top up your phone card.
+There is a bank, a pharmacy, and a general shop where you can buy groceries, newspapers, stationery and even top up your Oyster card.
 The Computer Centre sells a range of IT-related products such as printers, network cables, memory sticks and disks, and the Students’ Union hosts a weekly fruit and veg market and Fairtrade stalls.

 London a Tube Ride Away

 The University is just a 20-minute walk – or a short bus ride – from Uxbridge underground station, so it is a straightforward journey into the centre of the capital.
 There is also a night bus that can bring you from central London to the edge of the campus.
 The town of Uxbridge itself, which still has buildings dating back to its time as a Georgian market town, is a thriving commercial and business centre.
-Its major shopping complexes, The Pavilions and the Chimes Centre, boast a wide range of shops, cafes and a nine-screen multiplex cinema.
+Its major shopping complexes, The Pavilions and intu Uxbridge, boast a wide range of shops, cafes and a nine-screen multiplex cinema.